tonymugen/tonymugen.github.io/ArchLinuxSys76OP.md

 I used the `archlinux-2019.01.01-x86_64.iso`, put it on a USB flash drive using `dd` (standard procedure).

 Inserted the USB drive, booted while pressing `F7` on boot to enter the boot disk picker.
 Once there, press `e` to enter kernel command line options.
-Add `video=1920x1080` to enlarge the console fonts (the machine I have has the 4K screen and the default resolution makes the letters tiny) and `module_blacklist=nouveau` to switch off the NVIDIA GPU for now.
+Add `video=1920x1080` to enlarge the console fonts (the machine I have the 4K screen and the default resolution makes the letters tiny) and `module_blacklist=nouveau` to switch off the NVIDIA GPU for now.
 The commands should be separated by space and entered at the end of the line.
 Switching off the `nouveau` driver is necessary, otherwise any hardware listing (such as `lspci`) will hang with fans blazing.
 The WiFi card has functional firmware, checked by running

 	lspci -k
 	dmseg | grep iwlwifi